khulnasoft-lab/design.khulnasoft.com/contents/components/checkbox.md

 ## Usage

 - Use multiple checkboxes when a user can select one or more options, including all or none of the available options.
-- Use a single checkbox when the result of a checked/cleared state is **not** effective or noticeable immediately, and the user needs a confirmation of it being saved.
+- Use a single checkbox when the result of a checked/unchecked state is **not** effective or noticeable immediately, and the user needs a confirmation of it being saved.
 (Use a [toggle](/components/toggle) when a state change has an immediate effect.)
 - Use a single checkbox when there is a choice between two options.
-For example, checking an "Accept terms and agreements" checkbox means a user accepts, where cleared indicates the user does not accept.
+For example, checking an "Accept terms and agreements" checkbox means a user accepts, where unchecking indicates the user does not accept.
 - An indeterminate state can’t be achieved within the markup alone and must be done programmatically.

 Use the following table to see when checkboxes should be used over other alternative components.